cal-brynestad/Analysis-of-Operating-Systems/README.md

-NOTE: Unfortunately this implementation was done and likely is only compatible with the Cloud VM provided to us by school Multi-Threading PA is an operational implementation of a multi-threaded program that reolved hostnames such as "google.com" to DNS addresses.
+NOTE: Unfortunately this implementation was done and likely is only compatible with the Cloud VM provided to us by school.
+Multi-Threading PA is an operational implementation of a multi-threaded program that reolved hostnames such as "google.com" to DNS addresses.
 Resolved hostnames are written to a txt file called resolved.txt and corresponding DNS addresses are written to a txt file called serviced.txt.
 Resolver threads, seen in multi-lookup.c, read hostnames from input files, write them to resolved.txt and place them into a shared buffer, implemented as a stack in